 This section explains how to create, edit, and delete custom task panes, and then assign them to end users.
 Task panes are managed using the Task Panes Library within Axiom Explorer.
-Task pane files display using the task pane icon 3.
+Task pane files display using the task pane icon .

-In addition to creating your own custom task panes, you can customize the built-in task panes provided by Axiom Software, such as the Explorer task pane, the Workflow task pane, and the Process task pane.
+In addition to creating your own custom task panes, you can customize the built-in task panes provided by Axiom, such as the Explorer task pane and the Process task pane.
 For more information, see Built-in task panes and ribbon tabs.